Neolissochilus wynaadensis

-Barbodes wynaadensis is a species of cyprinid fish.
+Neolissochilus wynaadensis, the Wayanad mahseer, is a species of cyprinid fish.
 It is endemic to the Wyanad Plateau and its surroundings in the southern Western Ghats, India.
 It occurs in fast-flowing rivers and streams with rock substrates.
 This species can reach a length of 50 cm TL.
 It is of minor importance to local commercial fisheries.

-Species revision in 2014 based on phylogenetic study has moved this fish from Barbodes to Neolissochilus.
+Species revision in 2014 based on phylogenetic study has moved the genus of this fish from Barbodes to Neolissochilus.